Develop Better Study Habits

 Now that you have set up your space, it's time to make a schedule that you can stick to.
 Don't worry if you do not follow it down to the minute, since surprises do come up.
 But you do want to try and keep yourself on track to avoid falling behind.

-- 1Take a Look at Your Current Schedule.The first thing you need to do is look at your current schedule and see where you can fit in some study time.
+- 1The first thing you need to do is look at your current schedule and see where you can fit in some study time.
 Even if it is just a few minutes here or a few minutes there, you have to wind a way to squeeze it all in.
-Yes, it may sound daunting, especially with soccer practices, family gatherings and your upcoming deadline at work, but once you finish and get your degree, you will realize it is all worth it.Advertisement
+Yes, it may sound daunting, especially with soccer practices, family gatherings and your upcoming deadline at work, but once you finish and get your degree, you will realize it is all worth it.Take a Look at Your Current Schedule.Advertisement

 While You Study